Archive-42/redux-docs/md-docs/configuring-your-store.md

 <span class="token plain"> </span><span class="token keyword control-flow" style="color: #f92672">return</span><span class="token plain"> store</span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-This function follows the same steps outlined above, with some of the logic split out to prepare for extension, which will make it easier to add more in future:
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This function follows the same steps outlined above, with some of the logic split out to prepare for extension, which will make it easier to add more in future:

 - Both `middlewares` and `enhancers` are defined as arrays, separate from the functions which consume them.